aleshaleksey/fansys23/monsters-npcs/profanes.md

 Zombies are not proficient with anything other than their natural attacks and "grapple".
 They cannot communicate, but can be commanded by way of dark magics.

 **Zombify**: Any mortal bitten once or more by a zombie must make a Con save at midnight.
 Should they fail, they will become a zombie in 6d12 hours.
-This disease counts as magic and can oly be cured by supernatural means.
+This disease counts as magic and can only be cured by supernatural means.

 ___
 ### Cursed Shade (lesser)